1. Atheneum Partners

 – bank address, city, postal code, state, country

 We Process any additional Personal Data that the Expert Users have provided in their account for the purpose of matching them with clients according to their profile of expertise and abilities.

-The collected information will be used for engaging users for Atheneum projects, communication on projects and rendering relevant payments, as well as for sending newsletters.
+The collected information will be used for engaging users for Atheneum projects, communicating on projects and rendering relevant payments, as well as for sending newsletters.
 Names of the Users may be or may not be disclosed to Atheneum’s Clients depending on Atheneum’s decision.

-Legal basis for the Processing is the performance of the contract between Atheneum and the respective Expert User regarding the use of Atheneum’s Platform (Atheneum Partners Expert Agreement) (Art.
+The legal basis for the Processing is the performance of the contract between Atheneum and the respective Expert User regarding the use of Atheneum’s Platform (Atheneum Partners Expert Agreement) (Art.
 6(1)(b) GDPR).